How I Make Wooden Spoons

 I finish up sanding this sharp edge by hand and then I go over the whole thing one last time with 320-grit sandpaper.

-Note: If you have questions about the tools I use, e-mail me.
-There are details that would be useful to a woodcarver that I thought it might be too long-winded to go into here.
+Note: If you have questions about the tools I use, please contact me.
+There are details that would be useful to a woodcarver however I think it might be too long-winded to go into on this page.